See QuickFacts for easy-to-read facts about Vitamin D.

 ** DV = Daily Value.
 DVs were developed by the U.S. Food and Drug Administration to help consumers compare the nutrient contents among products within the context of a total daily diet.
 The DV for vitamin D is currently set at 400 IU for adults and children age 4 and older.
 Food labels, however, are not required to list vitamin D content unless a food has been fortified with this nutrient.
 Foods providing 20% or more of the DV are considered to be high sources of a nutrient, but foods providing lower percentages of the DV also contribute to a healthful diet.

-The U.S. Department of Agriculture's Nutrient Database Web site lists the nutrient content of many foods.
-It also provides a comprehensive list of foods containing vitamin D. A growing number of foods are being analyzed for vitamin D content.
+The U.S. Department of Agriculture's (USDA's) Nutrient Database Web site lists the nutrient content of many foods and provides a comprehensive list of foods containing vitamin D arranged by nutrient content and by food name.
+A growing number of foods are being analyzed for vitamin D content.
 Simpler and faster methods to measure vitamin D in foods are needed, as are food standard reference materials with certified values for vitamin D to ensure accurate measurements .

 Most people meet at least some of their vitamin D needs through exposure to sunlight [1,2].
 Ultraviolet (UV) B radiation with a wavelength of 290–320 nanometers penetrates uncovered skin and converts cutaneous 7-dehydrocholesterol to previtamin D3, which in turn becomes vitamin D3 .
 Season, time of day, length of day, cloud cover, smog, skin melanin content, and sunscreen are among the factors that affect UV radiation exposure and vitamin D synthesis .
 Perhaps surprisingly, geographic latitude does not consistently predict average serum 25(OH)D levels in a population.
 Ample opportunities exist to form vitamin D (and store it in the liver and fat) from exposure to sunlight during the spring, summer, and fall months even in the far north latitudes .